Netflix/lemur/docs/administration.rst

         If set to True, Entrust will use the primary client ID of 1, which applies to most use-case.
         Otherwise, Entrust will first lookup the clientId before ordering the certificate.

+.. data:: ENTRUST_DEFAULT_EKU
+    :noindex:

+        Controls the eku field setting to certificate create requests; defaults to "SERVER_AND_CLIENT_AUTH".
+If explicitly set to None, no eku field will be set in requests.

 Verisign Issuer Plugin
 ~~~~~~~~~~~~~~~~~~~~~~